Some people don't believe in miracles because they never needed one.

 What I consider a miracle others might say is just a coincidence.
 It’s the same as describing a red rose as a plant versus a beautiful creation in nature.

-I don’t love God based only on what I read in The Bible. …
+I don’t love God based only on what I read in The Bible.
+I have felt His presence and that of the Holy Spirit. …

 Where were you when I was alone and in despair?
 Nowhere to be found.
 Who was there and came to my rescue?
 Jesus.